PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_understanding.md

 3. Check the status (git status).
 4. Unstage the file (git reset HEAD <file> or equivalent).
 5. Commit the file and observe the difference.

+Summary:
+1. What is the difference between staging and committing?

+- Staging means selecting specific changes you want to include in your next commit.
+The changes are placed into Git’s staging area, but they aren’t yet saved to the repository’s history.
+- Committing means taking everything currently staged and creating a permanent snapshot in the repository’s history with a commit message.

+2. Why does Git separate these two steps?

+- Git separates staging and committing so you can:
+  - Review and fine-tune exactly which changes go into a commit.
+  - Group related changes into one commit and exclude unrelated changes.
+  - Avoid committing incomplete or experimental edits accidentally.

+3. When would you want to stage changes without committing?

+- You might stage without committing when:
+  - You want to prepare part of your work for a clean commit but are still making more edits.
+  - You need to group related file changes together before committing.
+  - You’re working on a large feature and want to commit it in logical chunks later.

+Branching & Team Collaboration